Advice > Software engineering

 Here’s a sample interview schedule from Amazon’s interview prep guide to give you an idea of what the interview loop looks like:

-Three or four of your interviews will include coding questions (i.e. data structure and algorithm questions) which you'll need to solve on a whiteboard/online editor.
+• Three or four of your interviews will include coding questions (i.e., data structure and algorithm questions), which you'll need to solve on a whiteboard/online editor.
 One interview will cover system design questions.
-You'll be asked behavioral questions in all your interviews.

-They get special training to make sure Amazon’s hiring standards stay high and don’t degrade over time, so they are a big barrier between you and the job offer.
+Finally, keep in mind that one of your interviews will be with what Amazon calls a “Bar Raiser.”
+Bar Raisers get special training to make sure Amazon’s hiring standards stay high and don’t degrade over time, so they are a big barrier between you and the job offer.

 2.2 What the Amazon interview evaluation form looks like

 At the end of each interview, your interviewer will grade your performance using a standardized feedback form that summarizes the attributes Amazon looks for in a candidate.
-The form is constantly evolving, but we have listed some of its main components below.

 A) Notes

 The interviewer will file the notes they took during the interview.
-This usually includes the questions they asked, a summary of your answers, and any additional impressions they had (e.g. communicated ABC well, weak knowledge of XYZ, etc.).
+This usually includes the questions they asked, a summary of your answers, and any additional impressions they had (e.g., communicated ABC well, weak knowledge of XYZ, etc.).

 B) Technical competencies

-• Knowledge of data structures and algorithms
+• Data structures and algorithms

-• Problem-solving skills
+• Problem-solving

-C) Leadership Principles
+C) Leadership principles

 D) Overall recommendation